-TSI recommends you calibrate your dosimeter before you run your study(ies) and after your study(ies) to ensure highly accurate measurement results.
+It is recommended to calibrate your dosimeter before you run your study(ies) and after your study(ies) to ensure highly accurate measurement results.
 The steps below address how to calibrate for either a pre or post calibration.

-> Calibrating the dosimeter
+Calibrating the dosimeter

-- 1. Remove the windscreen from the dosimeter by unscrewing it (see Figure 6-1). - 2.
-Ensure the Edge is turned on and in the stop mode (see "Turning on" and "Turning Off"). - 3.
+- 1. Remove the windscreen from the dosimeter by unscrewing it.
+(See Figure 6-2 for an illustration.) - 2.
+Ensure the Edge is turned on and in the stop mode.
+(See "Turning on" and "Turning Off".) - 3.
 Slide the Edge into the mouth of the calibrator.